khalilo91/MH-HTML-and-CSS/README.md

 This page is a basic HTML website.

 Portfolio website project:
-Awebsite that showes my other projects beside this one.
+A website that showes my other projects beside this one.